NASA’s Artemis II Crew Have Just Made History — And the Whole World Is Watching

 Beyond the science, Artemis II has given the internet something rare in 2026: something purely joyful to collectively watch.
 The crew’s live streams have drawn millions of viewers, with people tuning in not just for the milestone moments but for the small human details — including a certain jar of Nutella floating gracefully through the cabin that went as viral as anything that week (NASA confirmed, for the record, that it was absolutely not a product placement).

 The crew began their return to Earth on April 7, with splashdown expected on April 10.
 When they land, they’ll do so as record-breakers — and as the advance party for humanity’s eventual return to the lunar surface.
+Artemis II marks not an ending, but a new beginning for human exploration beyond Earth.

 Elle Diaz